ganbuan/CyberNotebook/README.md

 ## Networking Secure Protocols
 ### TLS
-<i>Transport Layer Security (TLS)</i> is a cryptographic protocol operating at the transport layer, which allows secure communication between a client and a server over an insecure network.
-TLS ensures that no one can read or modify the exchanged data. <i>Secure Sockets Layer (SSL)</i> is the precursor to TLS.
+*Transport Layer Security (TLS)* is a cryptographic protocol operating at the transport layer, which allows secure communication between a client and a server over an insecure network.
+TLS ensures that no one can read or modify the exchanged data. *Secure Sockets Layer (SSL)* is the precursor to TLS.

 TLS revolves around the use of signed TLS certificates.
 The process is as follows:
 1. Server administrator submits a Certificate Signing Request (CSR) to a Certificate Authority (CA).